 Stacks at Steam Plant, 159 S. Lincoln St., Spokane, WA, USA, +1 509 777 3900

-Opened since 1996 and located in a century old building downtown, Mizuna delights foodies with its local organic fare in a charming, warm, and modern ambiance.
-Working with local farmers to bring the freshest ingredients to the table, the lunch and dinner menus change seasonally but feature meats, fresh seafood, and numerous vegan and vegetarian options as it used to be a strict vegetarian and vegan establishment.
+Located in a century old building downtown, Mizuna delights foodies with its local organic fare in a charming, modern ambiance.
+The lunch and dinner menus change seasonally but feature meats, fresh seafood, and numerous vegan and vegetarian options (as it used to be a strict vegetarian and vegan establishment).
 Diners may choose between delectable dishes such as grilled Idaho rainbow trout with roasted shallot and shitake mushroom risotto, grilled baby bok choy, glazed beets, and coriander gastrique and the vegetarian dish, house-made chickpea gnocchi in a sage and walnut pesto cream sauce.